Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/Data/README.md

 The following directories are data sets of Job Scheduling Problems.
 The included files are dictionaries.
 Every item is the data from a state whose amount of remaining Jobs and Machines defines the assigned key.<br>

-The Notebook [LSTM_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/LSTM_Data.ipynb) has been run of each directory to merge all included dictionaries.
+The Notebook [LSTM_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/LSTM_Data.ipynb) has been run on each directory to merge all included dictionaries.
 It did so by saving the concatenation of all lists belonging to the same key in the sub-directory <i>LSTM_Data_RR</i>.
 Thereby, the immanent data got transformed into a compatible form to train, validate, test and uptrain our [Neural Network](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Neural_Networks/Neural_Network.h5).<br>

 ### Data Set 1-10